Maintaining and upgrading our water system

 to rebuild or replace aging infrastructure, parts of which date back to the early days of the utility's

 EWEB is not alone in its need to address an aging water system.
 The U.S. Environmental

-Protection Agency estimates that cities and public water districts need nearly $300
+Protection Agency estimates that cities and public water districts need more than $350

 Each year, EWEB commissioners approved a new rolling Water Capital Improvement Plan